mori-lab/mori-lab.github.io/QAL20.md

 ---
 layout: qal
-title: Quantum Algorithms and Lower bounds
+title: Quantum Algorithms and Lower Bounds
 ---

-Workshop on Quantum Algorithms and Lower bounds
+Workshop on Quantum Algorithms and Lower Bounds
 ================

 Date and venue